n4074/flytrap/README.md

-nix-shell -A shells.ghc --run "ghcid --command \"cabal new-repl $1\""
+# Hacking
+To enter a nix-shell for development use `nix-shell -A shells.ghc`.
+To run ghcid for continuous compilation use `ghcid -T Main.main --command "cabal new-repl frontend"`.